Our rating: (4.5/5)

 Good/Excellent (4.6/5)

-Receipts can be printed straight from the terminal following each transaction, minimising friction if a customer wants a paper receipt instead of a virtual one.
+The printed receipts minimise friction if a customer wants that instead of a virtual one.
 Many additional payment methods can be added, like over-the-phone transactions.
-If the internet goes, the offline mode will still let you accept cards so you don’t have to awkwardly turn away customers.
+If the internet goes, the offline mode still let you accept cards so you don’t have to awkwardly turn away customers.

 Quality of hardware and design